Dhanush111/TAIsyncChromeExtension/README.md

 Click Sign out to remove your GitHub credentials from the extension.
 After signing out, the login button will reappear instantly for you to log in again if needed.

+After logging in with your GitHub token, you will need to provide the repository path where your solutions will be stored.

 4. Using TAIsync
 Extract Data: